 Note: Bearing in mind the preceding discussions about the impact of making blocking calls then switching the shim in and out on the fly to invoke any pthread API this might block is something that should typically be avoided.

 Building and running the pthread shim

-The shim example application is located in the sample application in the performance-thread folder
+The shim example application is located in the sample application in the performance-thread folder.
+To build and run the pthread shim example

 1. Go to the example applications folder